Our Performance

 Ten of the TSMs are measured by landlords through their performance indicators and 12 will be measured by an annual tenant perception survey.
 The RSH also sets out its requirements(including mandatory questions and methodology) for data collection and reporting.

-You can find out how well we performed against each of these measures 2023/24 here
+You can find out how we performed against each of the Tenant Satisfaction Measures in 2024/25 here, You can also how we performed in 2023/24 here

-You can also read about how we carried out this survey here and view a copy of the questionnaire used here
+Details about how this survey was carried out can be found here and you can view a copy of the questionnaire used here

 Housing Ombudsman's Complaint Handling Code Self- Assessment

-The Housing Ombudsman's Complaint Handling Code sets out good practice for how landlords handle complaints.
+Members of the Housing Ombudsman Scheme must comply with the Ombudsman’s Complaint Handling Code which sets out good practice for how landlords handle complaints.

 The purpose of the Code is to enable landlords to resolve complaints raised by their residents quickly and to learn from complaints to drive service improvements.
 It also aims to help to create a positive complaint handling culture amongst staff and residents.